BREAKTHROUGH & EMERGING ARTISTS FROM ACROSS WALES…

 PERFORMING AT ONE UNIQUE FESTIVAL

-The Big Cwtch 2018 music line up does not disappoint.
-From our Friday Night Welsh Legend Martyn Joseph through to the biggest line up of breakthrough and emerging Welsh artists and bands to be seen at any other festival.
+The Big Cwtch 2018 music line-up was truly awesome… from our Friday Night Welsh Legend – Martyn Joseph and Saturday Night Headliners – Into the Ark … through to the biggest line up of Welsh artists and bands to be seen at any other festival.

 Into The Ark